 Your reflux baby might have an easier time sleeping when they are in an inclined or seated position.
+Many parents use to love their Rock N Plays for this reason.
 And as you know, there are products on the market for most new parent challenges.
 It’s not surprising that there are incline sleep positioners marketed towards reflux baby sleeping problems.

 Are Sleep Positioners Safe for My Baby?

 It is important to note that the American Association of Pediatrics (AAP) does not recommend using incline tools or sleep positioners for sleeping babies.
-The ABCs of safe sleep recommend a flat surface for baby.
+The ABCs of safe sleep recommend a flat surface for baby, which means using Rock N Play alternatives.
 However, your baby’s doctor might reach a different conclusion.
 This can depend on the severity of your baby’s reflux and other health factors.